-Component t .
-Description (1) esc key Displays system information when pressed in combination with the fn key.
+Compone nt Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes specific functions when pressed in combination with another key.
 (3) Windows key Opens the Start menu.
 NOTE: Pressing the Windows key again will close the Start menu.
-(4) Action keys Execute frequently used system functions.
+(4) Action keys Execute frequently used system functions as defined by the icon symbols on f1 through f12 function keys.
 (5) Power button When the computer is off, press the button briefly to turn on the computer.
 When the computer is on, press the button briefly to initiate Sleep.
 When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
 When the computer is in Hibernation, press the button briefly to exit Hibernation.
 IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 10 seconds to turn off the computer.
-To learn more about your power settings, use the Power icon.
-Right-click the Power icon , and then select Power and sleep settings.
-(6) num lk key Alternates between the navigational and numeric functions on the integrated numeric keypad.
+To learn more about your power and sleep settings: Right-click the Power icon , and then select Power and sleep settings.
+(6) num lock key Alternates between the navigational and numeric functions on the integrated numeric keypad.
 (7) Integrated numeric keypad A separate keypad to the right of the alphabet keyboard.
-When num lk is pressed, the keypad can be used like an external numeric keypad.
+When num lock is pressed, the keypad can be used like an external numeric keypad.
 NOTE: If the keypad function is active when the computer is turned off, that function is reinstated when the computer is turned back on.